Dry skin. Chapped lips. Brittle hair. Read on to see how you can alleviate these problems for yourself and others.

 Winter is setting in whether we’re ready for it or not.
 I think the hardest part for me is the minus 40 temperatures that are inevitable.
 It’s a good time of year to not have to drive to a job in town.

 Disclaimer: Links within this post are either to my own products, or products I endorse.
 I may receive a small commission should you make a purchase through an affiliate link, at no extra cost to you.
 My blog is supported through commissions and sales of my products.
-Plus, if you like what you read I have added a Buy Me a Coffee button, which is going to be used for a 4 Season Sunroom (aka Solarium).
+Plus, if you like what you read you can show your support by pinning this post, sharing on social media, or buy me a coffee.
 Thank you for your continued support.